-Jorche is situated on a little hill, in the vicinity of Torricella.
-White and majestic, the Masseria is a splendid court, closed in a rich Mediterranean garden.
-It’s architectural structure, typical of rural Salento, preserves the timeless fascination of times past, and tells a story of these places.
+Jorche is situated on a little hill close to Torricella.
+White and majestic, the Masseria is a splendid, closed court in a rich Mediterranean garden.
+Its architectural structure, typical of the rural Salentine landscape, preserves the timeless fascination of ancient times and tells the story of these places.

-In 1990, Antonio and Mariella Gianfreda fell in love with this abandoned Masseria, with the left wing completely crumble to the ground, they bought it from the heirs of Baron Vito Bardoscia and began a long and tiring journey to bring it back to the original complex.
+In 1990, Antonio and Mariella Gianfreda fell in love with this Masseria, at that time abandoned and with its left wing completely collapsed, they bought it from the heirs of Baron Vito Bardoscia and began a long and laborious restoration work of the principle complex.

-Following this, they also rebuilt the stall and the magnificent oil mill, going back to 1700 and today used as a restaurant.
+Later on, they also renovated the old stables and the magnificent half-underground oil mill, going back to XVIII century and today designated as restaurant.

-The Masseria has a very ancient story: the most ancient part of the building goes back to the end of the 16th century, when Puglia was under the domination of the Spanish and of a Feudal system.
+Masseria Jorche has a very ancient story: the construction of the most ancient part of the building dates back to the end of the XVII century, when Puglia was under the Spanish domination and the feudal system.

-The floor beneath was used for all the other workers employed by the House.
-At the end of the year 1800, Jorche reached the height of splendor when it became the property of the Baron Bardoscia, a great land-owner who, at the beginning of the year 1900, owned various Houses in the area.
+At the end of XIX century, Jorche reached its moment of maximum splendor when it became Baron Bardoscia’s property, a great landowner who, at the beginning of XX century, owned various Masserias in the area.